onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

+You'll see that there will be a warning with LoginForm because we did not import it.
+Use webstorm's context actions (hopefully using the keyboard shortcut) to select the option to *add the import statement*.
 The `App` components state now contains the boolean `loginVisible`, which defines if the login form should be shown to the user or not.

 The value of `loginVisible` is toggled with two buttons.